shintoo/polka-dot/README.md

 ###Managing Packages
 ####save
 `polka-dot save package-name`
-`save` will package the files listed in the queue into a polka-dot *package*.
+`save` will package the files listed in the queue into a *package*.

 ####apply
 `polka-dot apply package-name`
-`apply` will apply the polka-dot package to the files in the package.
+`apply` will apply the package to the files in the package.

 ####del
 `polka-dot del package-name`
-`del` will remove the polka-dot package from polka-dot.
+`del` will remove the package from polka-dot.

+####status
+`polka-dot status package-name`
+`status` will list all the files saved in the package.

 ####list
 `polka-dot list`